-Optional additive work is as-needed and based upon funding availability.
+TASK 3 is as needed and based upon funding availability.

 If additional work is required, the Project Manager will provide the Contractor a written description of the work and request that the Contractor submit a proposal with a firm time schedule for accomplishing the additional work and a firm price in accordance with the hourly rates identified in the Offeror's Cost Proposal.